(Updated Jan. 20, 2022)

 For additional assistance regarding OSHA reporting, please contact your League of Minnesota Cities Insurance Trust loss control representative.

 A3.
 Cities are strongly cautioned against terminating employees due to their inability to work during the COVID-19 pandemic.
-The FAQs on the state of Minnesota website specifically note that an employer may not fire or otherwise discriminate against an employee for a good faith refusal to perform assigned tasks if an employee has asked the city to correct hazardous conditions but they remain uncorrected.
 In addition to all of the normal employment protections (e.g., civil rights laws, collective bargaining agreements, the Americans with Disabilities Act), there are additional employee protections such as Minnesota Statutes, section 144.4196.
 This law provides protections for employees quarantined for up to 21 days.
 Be sure to review the Employment Accommodations During COVID-19 webpage for additional guidance.

 A4.
 There is no coverage for exposure to a disease under Minnesota’s workers’ compensation law, but individuals may be eligible for workers’ compensation benefits if they contract COVID-19.
 There’s also a new state law for injuries occurring on or after April 8, 2020, that provides a presumption for COVID-19 workers’ compensation claims, which applies to employees and volunteers working in certain occupations.
+The COVID-19 presumption for public safety employees and health care workers will expire Dec.
+31, 2021, unless the Legislature acts to extend it.
 Please see Insurance Trust Coverage Response During COVID-19 Pandemic for more information.

 A5.
 The Department of Labor’s Occupational Safety and Health Administration (OSHA) does not have any regulations regarding telework in home offices.
 The agency issued a directive in February 2000 stating that the agency will not conduct inspections of employees’ home offices, will not hold employers liable for employees’ home offices, and does not expect employers to inspect the home offices of their employees.
 With respect to ergonomic issues, the League of Minnesota Cities Insurance Trust has field representatives you can consult.
 You can reach them at (651) 281-1200 or (800) 925-1122.